brendan0powers/bakelite/docs/protocol.md

   c: uint16
 }
 ```
-Structs can contain any primitive type, bytes, string, arrays, enums, bitfield structs and other structs.
+Structs can contain any primitive type, bytes, string, arrays, enums, bitfield structs and, other structs.
 They cannot contain bitfield types (unless using an embedded bitfield).
-The members of a struct are encoded in-order.
+The members of a struct are encoded in order.
 There is no type or size information encoded with the struct.

 For example: